josephwhittington/ampps_linker/readme.md

 ### Description
 This program allows you to run you code on AMPPS without moving it to the root of the AMPPS through the use of symbolic links.
 ### How to Use
-Place this file in the desired project folder and run the script Run the program by typing:
+Place this file in the desired project folder and run the script by typing:
 ```bash
 python linker.py
 ```